Edgecumbe Flood Action

 • Suffered loss as a result of the Edgecumbe floods in 2017.

-If you meet this criteria, you may be entitled to compensation, and are encouraged to register your interest in the class action
+If you meet this criteria, you may be entitled to compensation and are encouraged to register your interest in the class action.

 To register your interest on a confidential, no-cost, no-obligation basis, please click on the button below and fill out the form.

-If you have any questions, please contact us on 0800 024 658 or at [email protected].
+If you have any questions, please contact us on 0508 744 635 or at [email protected].

 Who is Shine Lawyers’ Class Action team?

 Shine Lawyers is a specialist litigation firm predominantly representing plaintiffs.
 Shine Lawyers’ associated company in Australia is one of the largest class action and plaintiff litigation firms in Australasia.
-Vicky Antzoulatos, Joint Head of Class Actions and Hamish Davies, Senior Associate will lead the team.
+Our Auckland based Class Actions team will lead this proceeding.
+In New Zealand, Shine Lawyers has previously conducted major class actions, including a representative test case on behalf of Christchurch homeowners against the Earthquake Commission.

 Case Documents